Kinetic time-inhomogeneous L{\'e}vy-driven model: Introduction

-Proofs are mainly based on moment estimates and on the self-similarity of the driving process.
+Proofs are mainly based on moment estimates and the self-similarity of the driving process.
 By their scaling property, Lévy stable processes are natural extensions of the Brownian motion.
 However, the jump component of the Lévy noise brings difficulties.
 Indeed, by contrast with a Brownian motion, an $\alpha$-stable Lévy process can only have moments of order $\kappa\in [0,\alpha)$.
-Thus, moment estimation of the velocity process stands as a significant part of our study (see \cref{s:moment}).
+Thus, moment estimation of the velocity process stands as a significant part of our study (see \cref{s:moment_levy}).
 Moment estimates of Lévy and Lévy-type processes were studied in \cite{LuschgyMomentestimatesLevy2006}, \cite{KuhnExistenceestimatesmoments2017} and \cite{DengshiftHarnackinequalities2015}.
-Nevertheless, the methods used can not be easily adapted to the solutions of a SDE.\\ In addition, an extension for the solution of SDE driven by a general Lévy process is stated in Theorems \ref{gene_thm_levy} and \ref{gene_thm_levy2}.
+Nevertheless, the methods used can not be easily adapted to the solutions of a SDE.
+In fact, the key idea will be to make a non-homogeneous cutting of the jumps size of the driving process.
+As explained in \cite{ChaudruDeRaynalMultidimensionalstabledrivenStochastic2020} and references therein, the cutting threshold $\jsize \mapsto \jsize^{\frac{1}{\alpha}}$ makes appear integral terms satisfying the scaling property (see the proof of \cref{esperance3_levy}). \\ The proof of the critical and sub-critical cases (see \cref{main_thm_inh_levy_critique}) significantly relies on a change in both space and time, taking advantage of the scaling property of the driving process, to be close to a stationary time-homogeneous SDE, as performed in \cite{ApplebySolutionsStochasticDifferential2009} and \cite{GradinaruExistenceasymptoticbehaviour2013}. \\ In addition, extensions for the solution of the SDE driven by a general Lévy process are stated in Theorems \ref{gene_thm_levy} and \ref{gene_thm_levy2}.
+Let us point out that the case analyzed in \cref{ss: withBM} agrees with \citer[the equation (1) p.
+1442]{DitlevsenObservationastablenoise1999}, where the described Langevin equation has two noise terms, a white noise and a pure-jump noise.
 To this end, we first study the asymptotic behavior of the rescaled Lévy driving process $(v_{\eps}L_{t/\eps})_{t\geq 0}$, where $v_{\eps}$ is some rate of convergence.
-Under appropriate assumptions on its Lévy measure, it converges in distribution, as $\eps$ goes to zero (see \cref{limit_levy}).
+Under appropriate assumptions on its Lévy measure, it converges in distribution, as $\eps$ goes to zero (see \cref{limit_levy} below).